 - Dahlhaus, Carl.
 1989.
 Nineteenth-Century Music trans.
 J. B. Robinson.
 Berkeley: University of California Press, p.
 78

-- This will be discussed in a future post.
+- This will be discussed in a future article.

 - See reference on the Printed Music Datasets page.